sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 Microsoft Office:
 - Turn off All AI related Stuff.
 - Don't use OneDrive, use DropBox in custom folders, etc.. old way.
-- Install Excel, PowerPoint, Word, Teams, that's it.
+- Install Excel, PowerPoint, Word, Teams, Access, that's it.

 WhatsApp for Windows:
 - Download and Install from Microsoft Store.